sweatylobster/musings/why.md

 # Definition of the entrepreneur

 The entrepreneur faces expenses alone.
 To obtain security in the face of this risk, she selects dependable instruments, receiving compensation for directing their energies.
-The entrepreneur stands as .
-This logistical direction the justification for her pay-grade.
-We don't suspend Locke's definition of labor-value in paying her out; she is compensated for her executive function, logistical labor, and philanthropic employment of laborers.
-This is always a social position, and is not suited to asocial mathematicians, although their clarity in *a priori* matters uniquely optimizes (arithmetical) logistics.
+That there are materials to adapt and prepare by workers is what justifies the entrepreneur's entitlement to the majority of profit.
+We don't suspend Locke's definition of labor-value in paying her out; she is compensated for her executive function.
+To borrow a concept from Ford Doolittle, the entrepreneur writes a song the employees sing.
+Any choir can perform the song -- any audience member can recognize the song.
+The employees are not essential to the being of the song in the abstract.
+They are rather its activity, its execution.

+# The entrepreneur neither expert nor learner.

+The entrepreneur is typically charismatic, He must be sure of his judgment, and not show signs of insecurity -- it's bad for morale.
+As such, the entrepreneur is not unlike the general -- his is the last word.

+at times, decidedly against logical rigor, leaving this 'squabbling' to mere specialists.
+Under what conditions of logistical independence is this attitude permissible?

+is somewhat ironic since The logical clarity of employees and specialists in *a priori* matters uniquely optimizes (arithmetical) logistics.
 The larger a company, the greater the expenses incurred by operation.
 For large businesses, mathematical accounts of logistical optimization become indispensable.
 The least inefficiency is shown to be ridiculously costly on monthly balance-sheets.
 More on mathematics later.
 The entrepreneur's labor is of designating necessary tasks.
 So the entrepreneur issues a logistical plan which brings income under certain conditions.
 Managers hired ensure that the conditions obtain.

 # Relation of the entrepreneur to managers